scala/scala-lang/_posts/2017-10-09-scalamacros.md

 -  gathering feedback from the community on what macro features merit inclusion in macros v3

-As for the first part, we immediately begin development to support a limited subset of blackbox def macros.
+As for the first part, we have immediately begin development to support a limited subset of blackbox def macros.

 ### Blackbox def macros